runjtu/awesome-and-novel-works-in-slam/README.md

    Follow [[Qingwen Zhang](https://github.com/Kin-Zhang)] for more information on Dynamic Objects Removing, I will do supplement when I have time.

    Follow [[Zhijian Qiao](https://github.com/qiaozhijian)] for more information on Multi-Session Mapping, I will do supplement when I have time.

+   Follow [[Jie Yin](https://github.com/sjtuyinjie)] for more information on Long-term SLAM, I will do supplement when I have time.